 How to Learn Without Worksheets

-Assessment Tips & Trick
+Assessment Tips & Tricks

-Another topic that many teacher ask about is how to get their rosters ready for Kindergarten.
+Another topic that many teachers ask about is how to get their rosters ready for Kindergarten.
 Many schools like to pre-assess students before the year begins.
 What a great way to get to put families at ease for the new year!

 To do this, parents sign up their little learners for an assessment slot.
 Teachers spend a few minutes with the students to talk to them and meet with them.
 They also assess their new learners on a few Kindergarten basics skills like letters and sounds and counting.